APJansen/TDUr/README.md

 What we are after is the optimal policy, choosing the action that maximizes the win probability against an opponent also playing optimally.
 Given the true value function assuming optimal play, we can easily obtain the optimal policy, simply by choosing the action that maximizes the afterstate value.

-### Policy Iteration
+### Value Iteration

 Of course we don't have this either, but we can work our way towards it.
-A general framework for this is called _policy iteration_.
+A framework for this is called _value iteration_.
 This consists of alternating one step of:
 1. _policy evaluation_: keeping the policy fixed and improving the estimate of its corresponding value function
 2. _policy improvement_: using the estimate of its value function to improve the policy

 One way of doing policy evaluation is TD learning, described below.

-For policy improvement, we can define a new policy in terms of the estimated value function of the old one as choosing the action that results in the maximal value of the old policy.
+For the policy improvement step, we can make use of the _greedy policy_.
+This is a policy that, given a value function, simply makes the move that results in the highest value at the next state.
-This is called the _greedy policy_, because it maximizes the value in the next state, and does not take into consideration that to obtain the longer term maximum we might have to accept short term losses.
+It is called greedy because it does not take into consideration that to obtain maximal long term rewards, it might be necessary to accept short term losses.
+We apply this policy to our current estimate of the value function of the previous policy.
 In tabular cases, where we parametrize the value of every state individually, this is guaranteed to improve the policy.

 With a neural network approximation of the value function we lose this guarantee, because the resulting changes to the next estimate of the value function will generalize to different states.
 While there is no guarantee that this generalization is beneficial, in practice this still works very well.